Department: Comparative Biomedical Sciences

 Dr Caroline Pellet-Many is a lecturer in Biomedical Sciences with a particular interest in Cardiovascular Biology.
 She teaches on the BVetMed and on the BSc in Biological Sciences degrees and is a Fellow of the Higher Education Academy.

 Dr Pellet-Many studied in France (Universite Louis Pasteur, Strasbourg) for her undergraduate and post-graduate (Maitrise) in Biology.
 She also obtained an MSc in Physiology (Distinctions) from Birkbeck College and completed her PhD in University College London in 2010.
 Subsequently, she worked as a post-doctoral scientist in the Centre for Cardiovascular Biology with Prof. Ian Zachary in UCL before joining the Royal Veterinary College in 2018.

 She is a fellow of the Higher Education Academy (PGCertTLHE), and teaches on various courses, including Cardiovascular Physiology, Cellular and Molecular Biology.

 Dr Pellet-Many is interested in understanding the gene regulation as well as the molecular and cellular processes leading to cardiovascular diseases.
-In particular, she has expertise in in vivo models to study how smooth muscle cells play a role in the build-up of atherosclerotic plaque in arteries.
+In particular, she has expertise in in vivo models to study how smooth muscle cells and macrophages play a role in the build-up of atherosclerotic plaque in arteries.
 She also uses the zebrafish model of cardiac regeneration to investigate the role of the epicardium and the endocardium (the outer and inner layer of the heart) in cardiac regeneration and the fin regeneration model to study angiogenesis.

 - Pellet-Many, C., Lowe, V., Sayers, J., & Zachary, I. (2018).
 Neuropilin 1 mediates epicardial activation and revascularisation of the regenerating zebrafish heart.
 Presented at: 5th Congress of the ESC-Council-on-Basic-Cardiovascular-Science on Frontiers in Cardio Vascular Biology.